panovvv/airflow-livy-operators/README.md

 See [this blog post](https://www.shortn0tes.com/2020/03/airflow-livy-spark.html "Blog post") for more information and detailed comparison of ways to run Spark jobs from Airflow.

 ## Directories and files of interest
+* `plugins`:  this one contains two plugins mentioned above.
-* `airflow_home`: example DAGs and plugins for Airflow.
-Can be used as Airflow home path.
+* `airflow_home`: example DAGs for Airflow.
+Can be used as Airflow home path - when we use it as such we link there either `plugins` folder or the same plugins pulled from PyPi artifact.
 * `batches`: Spark jobs code, to be used in Livy batches.
 * `sessions`: (Optionally) templated Spark code for Livy sessions.
 * `airflow.sh`: helper shell script.
 Can be used to run sample DAGs,